roblevintennis/guest-posts/articles/the-little-button-that-could.md

 success Saved package.json
 ```

-Once you've done that for all the workspaces your directory structure should look like:
+At this point your directory structure should look like:

 ```shell
 ├── littlebutton-css